micahnorwoodjordan/micahnorwoodjordan.com/README.md

 #### non static IP addresses ❌

-- harking back to the non-static nature of IP addresses native to Droplets deployed via App Platform, I wanted to deploy a firewall around the API and CDN, but:
+- 🤦🏽‍♂️ harking back to the non-static nature of IP addresses native to Droplets deployed via App Platform, I wanted to deploy a firewall around the API and CDN, but:
-  - it would be another manual labor task to update IP-based ingress and egress rules within the App Spec yaml 🤦🏽‍♂️
+  - it would be another manual labor task to update the IP-based ingress and egress rules within the App Spec yaml whenever my apps' IP addresses rotate
-  - due to the above, I'm considering delegating all preliminary security measures to the API itself, which is very non-standard 🤦🏽‍♂️
+  - due to the above, I'm considering delegating all preliminary security measures for `api.micahnorwoodjordan.com` to Spring Boot itself, which is very non-standard
+  - configuring the Ubuntu firewall (UFW) on `static.micahnorwoodjordan.com` would also be another manual labor task, since `ufw` does not support domain-based rule configurations top the best of my knowledge